Parameterized Max Min Feedback Vertex Set: Treewidth Algorithm

-Now we consider the running time.
-First we calculate the number of different partial solutions for each node.
-Observe that for each vertex of a bag we have two cases, since it is either included in the (partial) solution or not.
-Also, we have $\tw+1$ different choices per vertex, for the tables $C$ and $F$.
-Finally, for each vertex in the solution we have three choices for the table $D$.
-In total, we have $\bO(\tw)$ choices per vertex.
-Therefore, we keep at most $\tw^{\bO(\tw)}$ tuples for each node of the tree decomposition.
-Now, notice that in the dynamic programming part of the algorithm, we can create all the tuples for Introduce and Forget Nodes in time $T \cdot |V|^{\bO(1)}$ where $T$ is the number of tuples we have stored for the child of the node we consider.
-Therefore, we can compute all tuples for these nodes in $\tw^{\bO(\tw)} |V|^{\bO(1)}$ time.
-For the Join Nodes, in the worst case, we many need to consider all pairs $s_1$, $s_2$ of tuples where $s_1$ and $s_2$ are tuples corresponding to the first and second child of the Join Node respectively.
-However, as all the other calculations remain polynomial to the number of vertices, the time required to compute the tuples for this node is again $\tw^{\bO(\tw)} |V|^{\bO(1)}$.
-Therefore, the total running time is $\tw^{\bO(\tw)}$. \end{proof}
+Checking whether a partial solution is valid induces a polynomial-time overhead.
+Now, notice that in the dynamic programming part of the algorithm we can create all the partial solutions (of different types) for Introduce and Forget Nodes in time $P \cdot |V|^{\bO(1)}$ where $P$ is the number of partial solutions we have stored for the child of the node we consider.
+Therefore, we can compute all partial solutions (of different types) for these nodes in $\tw^{\bO(\tw)} |V|^{\bO(1)}$ time.
+For the Join Nodes, in the worst case we need to consider all pairs of partial solutions corresponding to the two children of the Join Node.
+However, as all the other calculations remain polynomial in the number of vertices, the time required to compute the partial solutions for Join Node is again $\tw^{\bO(\tw)} |V|^{\bO(1)}$.
+In that case, since the tree decomposition consists of a polynomial number of nodes, it follows that the total running time of the algorithm is $\tw^{\bO(\tw)} n^{\bO(1)}$. \end{proof}